SwatiTiwari20/student-result-management-system/README.md

 # Student-Result-Management-System

 Using Fullstck-DevOps:

 Front end:
 · HTML
 · CSS
 · JavaScript

 Back end:
 • MongoDB

+Required to work more on my Project I hope you like it.

 Software Requirement Specification report:-  for Student Result Management System.